 My pain grew steadily worse after the diagnosis and continued to battle for control of my life, until I finally defeated it, albeit temporarily, after 18 long years of suffering and innumerable attempts at treatment.

 I now have a total of 12 herniated discs, which accounts for more than half of the discs in my spine.
+Regardless, I was able to completely cure my pain after many years of misery using the same practices that eventually became our proprietary, peer-acclaimed pain relief program.
 If you are suffering, I know what you are going through.
 Hang in there and keep researching to fully understand your condition.
 This is the most important step towards achieving a successful cure.